iterative/dvc.org/public/static/docs/command-reference/get.md

 Note that this command doesn't require an existing DVC project to run in.
 It's a single-purpose command that can be used out of the box after installing DVC.

+> See `dvc list` for a way to browse repository contents to find files or
+> directories to download.

 The `url` argument specifies the address of the DVC or Git repository containing the data source.
 Both HTTP and SSH protocols are supported for online repos